 - Are You Afraid of the Dark? had the Carnie from "The Tale of Laughing In The Dark", who played the trope for all the creepiness it was worth:

-- This happened to Murdock in the episode "Black Day at Bad Rock" from The A-Team where he had to give an injured B. A. some of his blood.
+- The A-Team: This happened to Murdock in "Black Day at Bad Rock", where he had to give an injured B. A. some of his blood.
 Murdock uses this new tendency to try to convince B. A. that he will go insane after receiving the blood.

 Murdock: You'll start hearin' thing you don't see, and rhymin' your words...just like me." *cheeky (and slightly maniacal) smile*